Roliveira12/EncurtadorDeLinks/README.md

 ### 1. Running Application

-In order to run the application you can use the MakeFile in root folder:
+In order to run the application you can use the Makefile in root folder:

- If you want debug the application just run
+ If you want to debug the application just run

 ```
   make infra-up